isobelcochrane938/notes/README.md

  - 使用技术，如MoSCow方法（必须拥有，应该拥有和可能拥有），对任务列表进行分类。
 - Prioritize tasks to ensure you're focusing on critical project aspects.- Second, planning ahead is crucial.
 Before starting a new project or undertaking a task, take some time to plan out your approach.
 Thinking through the various steps involved in the process can help prevent mistakes and ensure a smoother workflow.
 Break down your project into smaller, manageable tasks and allocate time for each one.
 Creating a detailed plan will also help in case you need to refer to it later on.

+# 2024-01-02
+- Today's programming wisdom: "Simplicity is the ultimate sophistication.
+In software development, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
+Always remember that you're not just writing code for computers to execute but also for humans to read, understand, and modify in the future.
+Invest time in planning, refactoring, and modularizing your codebase; it will save you and your team countless hours down the line."

+In essence, clarity and simplicity should be guiding principles when crafting software solutions, as they lead to more robust, reliable, and efficient systems over the long run.